Homily for the 8th Sunday in Ordinary Time Year A 2017

 What about politics?
 Some people think that the "separation of church and state" means that we must choose between our religion and our political involvement.
 I looked up the first amendment and this is what it says: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."
 And so the separation of church and state is meant only to stop the imposition of an official religion, so that people have the freedom to exercise whatever religion they choose.
 Part of exercising this freedom of religion means that people can reasonably bring their God and his teaching to bear on their lives, on their vision of society.
 Christians, therefore, must not only be involved in the shaping of their society, they must do so by seeking first God and his righteousness.
 What place does God have, if at all, in your political life?

-For example, are you first a Republican then a Catholic, Democrat then a Catholic or the other way round?
+For example, are you first a Republican then a Catholic, a Democrat then a Catholic or the other way round?
 What principles determine your vision of society and politics: the Beatitudes or conservative ideology, the Ten Commandments or liberal ideology?
 Who has priority for you: God or mammon?

 Conclusion